-Secondary workover costs were calculated using an average from 2004-2007 data from the most recent Cost and Indices data base provided by EIA.
-Secondary workover costs consist of workover rig services, remedial services and equipment repair.
-The data was analyzed on a regional level.
+Secondary workover costs were calculated using an average from 2004-2007 data from the most recent Cost and Indexes database provided by EIA.
+Secondary workover costs consist of workover rig services, remedial services, and equipment repair.
+The data were analyzed on a regional level.
 The secondary operations costs for each region were determined by multiplying the costs in West Texas by the ratio of primary operating costs.
 This method was used in the NPC EOR study of 1984.
 The independent variable is depth.
 The form of the equation is given below:

-Cost =

-$$\beta 0 + \beta 1$$

-Depth + $\beta 2$ Depth2 + $\beta 3$ Depth3 (2.B-29)
+$\beta 0 = OMSWRK$ $\beta 1 = OMSWRA$ $\beta 2 = OMSWRB$ $\beta 3 = OMSWRC$ from equation 2-33 in Chapter 2.

-where Cost = SWK_W
+Cost = SWK_W